till2/self-driving-car/README.md

 # self-driving-car
- Learning to drive a racing car with reinforcement learning in a world model.
+ Learning to drive a racing car with reinforcement learning in a learned world model.